Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Application Manifest MUST define the command used to run the Application (`/etc/monai/app.json#command`).

+  - When not provided the MAP will be considered invalid and not runnable by MONAI Deploy Application Runner and Server.

 - Application Manifest SHOULD define the version of the manifest file schema (`/etc/monai/app.json#api-version`).

+  - Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.

-- Application Manifest SHOULD define the version of the MONAI Deploy SDK used to create the application (`/etc/monai/app.json#sdk-version`).
+- Application Manifest SHOULD define the version of the MONAI Deploy SDK used to create the Application (`/etc/monai/app.json#sdk-version`).

+  - SDK version SHALL be provided as a [semantic version](https://semver.org/) string.

+- Application Manifest SHOULD define the version of the Application itself (`/etc/monai/app.json#version`).

+  - Application version SHALL be provided as a [semantic version](https://semver.org/) string.

+- Application Manifest SHOULD define the Application's working directory (`/etc/monai/app.json#working-directory`).

+  - The value provided must be an absolute path (first character is `/`).

+  - When not provided the default path `/var/monai/` will be assumed.

-- Application Manifest SHOULD define input path used by the Application (`/etc/monai/app.json#input.path`).
+- Application Manifest SHOULD define input path, relative to the working directory, used by the Application (`/etc/monai/app.json#input.path`).

+  - The input path SHOULD be a relative file-system path to a directory or folder.

+    - When the value is a relative file-system path (first character is not `/`), it is relative to the Application's working directory.

+    - When the value is an absolute file-system path (first character is `/`), the file-system path is used as-is.

+  - When not provided the default value `input/` will be used.

 - Application Manifest SHOULD define input data formats supported by the Application (`/etc/monai/app.json#input.formats`).

-- Application Manifest SHOULD define output path used by the Application (`/etc/monai/app.json#output.path`).
+- Application Manifest SHOULD define output path, relative to the working directory used by the Application (`/etc/monai/app.json#output.path`).

+  - The input path SHOULD be a relative file-system path to a directory or folder.

+    - When the value is a relative file-system path (first character is not `/`), it is relative to the Application's working directory.

+    - When the value is an absolute file-system path (first character is `/`), the file-system path is used as-is.

+  - When not provided the default value `output/` will be used.

 - Application Manifest SHOULD define output data format produces by the Application (`/etc/monai/app.json#output.format`).

 - Application Manifest SHOULD define any timeout applied to the Application (`/etc/monai/app.json#timeout`).

+  - When not provided the default value `90` will be used.

 - Application Manifest MUST enable the specification of environment variables for the Application (`/etc/monai/app.json#environment`)